pixi.js

 const gameAssets = await Assets.loadBundle('game');

-Load assets in the background while maintaining performance:
+Load assets in the background while the application runs:

 Assets.backgroundLoad(['level1.json', 'level2.json']);